notyumin/cis-youth-hymnal/README.md

 2. At the end of each line, add two spaces.
 This helps markdown know to start a new line.

-3. At the top of the file, include block of text (known as "frontmatter) enclosed within 3 dashes `---`.
+3. At the top of the file, include block of text (known as "frontmatter") enclosed within 3 dashes `---`.
 It looks like this:
 ```
 ---
 title: You Are My Strength